|Title:||Marvin Wilenzik ’56 Head Coaching Chair for Brown Wrestling|

 Todd Beckerman, former Nebraska All-American, enters his third season as the leader of the Brown University wrestling program in 2015-16 after taking over the position on June 14, 2013.
-Beckerman will head the Bears' coaching staff following eight successful seasons at the University of Maryland, where he served as the head assistant coach and recruiting coordinator.
+Beckerman joined the Bears' coaching staff following eight successful seasons at the University of Maryland, where he served as the head assistant coach and recruiting coordinator.

-"We're excited to have Todd Beckerman lead our wrestling program," said Brown Director of Athletics Jack Hayes said upon Beckerman’s hiring.
+"We're excited to have Todd Beckerman lead our wrestling program," Brown Director of Athletics Jack Hayes said upon Beckerman’s hiring.
 "Todd was an outstanding student-athlete and he has continued that success as an accomplished coach with proven credentials.
 He brings tremendous experience and leadership to the position as well as a clear commitment to the direction of the program."